rackerlabs/rackspace-how-to/content/cloud-databases/using-ssl-with-your-cloud-database-instance.md

 ---
 permalink: using-ssl-with-your-cloud-database-instance/
 audit_date: '2018-11-06'
-title: Use SSL with your Cloud Database instance
+title: Use SSL with your Cloud Databases instance
 type: article
 created_date: '2014-10-02'
 created_by: Neha Verma